BEING ON A PODCAST WILL CHANGE YOUR LIFE!!!

-Here are some things you need to know first off
+Here are some things you need to know

 - HVAC School is an education and entertainment podcast.
 We always want to bring facts that are of value to those working in the trade but do it in a way that is enjoyable to listen to.

 - Most of my audience are techs listening in their work vehicles.
 Don't try to be impressive, just talk like a normal person.

 - Facts are good but stories, examples, and metaphors are better.
 If you bring no notes other than bullet points of stories and examples to share on your topic it will still be a good podcast.

 - Don't worry about mistakes or how you sound, we edit the show completely to make you sound good.